25prabhu10/notes/docs/Concepts/Linux.md

  # print any line where field #5 is equal to "abc123"
  awk '$5 == "abc123"'
  # print only those lines where field #5 is NOT equal to "abc123"
- # This will also print lines which have less than 5 fields.
+ # This will also print lines which have less than 5 fields
  awk '$5 != "abc123"'
  awk '!($5 == "abc123")'
  # matching a field against a regular expression